MuhammadBinWaseemm/Quiz_Guard/README.md

 Purpose: Stores question weights (time) and values (marks) for algorithmic processing.
 Structures: weights and values in Quiz for knapsack and greedy algorithms; selectedQuestions and selectedQuestionss for tracking chosen questions.
 Usage: Used in giveQuiz to pass data to knapsack and greedyQuizGuard.

+# How to Use

+Main Files

+QuizGuard.cpp is the main file that drives the program.
+AccountHash.cpp is a supplementary file for managing user account creation.
+It does not function independently.

+Audio Files

+.wav files are included for sound effects and are compatible with Dev-C++.
+Compatibility with other IDEs, such as Visual Studio, is not guaranteed.

+Setup Instructions

+Download QuizGuard.cpp, AccountHash.cpp, and the .wav files to your system.
+Ensure the .wav files are placed in a directory of your choice and update the file paths in the code.
+For example: PlaySound(TEXT("C:/Users/PC/Downloads/User.wav"), NULL, SND_FILENAME | SND_SYNC); Replace the file path with the location of the .wav file on your system.
+Placing them in the Downloads folder will minimize changes.

+Configuring Sound in Dev-C++

+To enable sound functionality in Dev-C++, follow these steps: Go to Tools > Compiler Options.
+Add -lwinmm to the linker commands.

+# Support

+If you encounter any issues or need assistance, feel free to contact me.
+I’ll be happy to help resolve any problems.